Your browser doesn't support javascript.

 ABSTRACT

 Solar fuel synthesis is intriguing because solar energy is abundant and this method compensates for its intermittency.
-However, most photocatalysts can only absorb UV-to-visible light, while near-infrared light remains unexploited.
-Surprisingly, the charge transfer between ZnO and CuInS2 quantum dots (QDs) can transform a near-infrared-inactive ZnO into a near-infrared-active composite.
-This strong response is attributed to the increased concentration of free charge carriers in the p-type semiconductor at the interface after the charge migration between ZnO and CuInS2, enhancing the localized surface plasmon resonance effect and the near-infrared (NIR) response of CuInS2.
-As a paradigm, this ZnO/CuInS2 heterojunction is used for H2O2 production coupled with glycerin oxidation and demonstrates supreme performance, corroborating the importance of near-infrared response and efficient charge transfer.
-Mechanistic studies through contact potential difference, Hall effect test, and finite element method calculation allow for the direct correlation between the near-infrared response and charge transfer.
-Our approach bypasses the general light response issues, thereby stepping forward to the ambitious goal of harnessing the entire solar spectrum.
-This article is protected by copyright.
-All rights reserved.
+However, most photocatalysts can only absorb UV-to-visible light, while near-infrared (NIR) light remains unexploited.
+Surprisingly, the charge transfer between ZnO and CuInS2 quantum dots (QDs) can transform a NIR-inactive ZnO into a NIR-active composite.
+This strong response is attributed to the increased concentration of free charge carriers in the p-type semiconductor at the interface after the charge migration between ZnO and CuInS2, enhancing the localized surface plasmon resonance (LSPR) effect and the NIR response of CuInS2.
+As a paradigm, this ZnO/CuInS2 heterojunction is used for H2O2 production coupled with glycerin oxidation and demonstrates supreme performance, corroborating the importance of NIR response and efficient charge transfer.
+Mechanistic studies through contact potential difference (CPD), Hall effect test, and finite element method (FEM) calculation allow for the direct correlation between the NIR response and charge transfer.
+This approach bypasses the general light response issues, thereby stepping forward to the ambitious goal of harnessing the entire solar spectrum.

 ABSTRACT